-The Euros begin on Friday and England are legitimate contenders to win the tournament, which means, of course, that they will not win the tournament.
-You can be sure things will go very wrong for Gareth Southgate and England at the Euros.
-History tells us they always do.
+The Euros begin today and England are the bookmakers' favourites to win the tournament, which means, of course, that they will not win the tournament.
+You can be sure things will eventually go wrong for Gareth Southgate and England at the Euros.
+History has a strange way of repeating itself.

-We have revisited each England Euros exit since 1988, and we'd recommend you to do similar.
+Below we have revisited each England Euros exit since 1988.

 Euro 88

 After months and months of moaning about the injustice they suffered at the hands of El Diego and Argentina, England had the opportunity to right the wrongs of history at Euro 88.
 Bobby Robson brought a stellar squad to Germany that featured peak Lineker, Bryan Robson as well as buoyant talents like Waddle, Beardsley and Barnes.
 How did England do in the end?
-They lost all three group games, including a famous loss to Ireland, of all countries.
+They lost all three group games, including a famous loss to Ireland.

 Sandwiched between two strong World Cup performances, Euro 88 goes down as one of England's worst tournaments.